feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 - Ensure no references elsewhere

 **"Lost in hierarchy"**
-- Use Circuits dropdown to see structure
+- Hover **Circuits** to list circuits by name.
+The list is not a tree of the whole hierarchy.
 - Click on parent circuits to go up
 - Open Main Circuit to start over